• Skip to primary navigation

 To make your false lashes last longer, carefully peel them off at the end of the day or evening out (start at the outer corner and peel inwards) and then gently pull off any glue that may still be stuck on the edge of the lashes before washing them lightly in warm, soapy water.
 Leave them to air dry, before storing them on the plastic tray in the box that they came in to retain their shape.

-Update: Since writing this blog post years ago, there are ‘new’ products on the market; magnetizing lashes which come with a magnetizing liquid eyeliner and magnets on the lash strip, and the other product is an eyelash adhesive eyeliner, which makes application really easy.
-Read more about the magnetizing lashes in this product review.
+Update: Since writing this blog post years ago, there are newer products on the market; magnetizing lashes which come with a magnetizing liquid eyeliner or magnets on the lash strip, and the other product is an adhesive eyeliner, which makes application really easy.

 Share this: